Strong Smoke Organic Black Tea 2022

 This is our most popular smoked tea and is either loved or strongly disliked, depending on how your taste buds feel about the smoky flavor.
 This flavor, often described as the “campfire” taste, is imparted into the tea when it is smoked over a real pine wood fire.
 The tea color is a rusty red and the smoked flavor and aroma will persist for many infusions.
 We also highly recommend cooking with this tea, as adding it to sauces and marinades is an effective way to get a genuine smoke taste without a smoker.

 About Lapsang Souchong

-The origin story of smoked tea comes from Tongmu Village.
-The local people in the village were only able to grow tea and bamboo, and they relied heavily on selling tea to get them through harsh winters.
-All tea at this time was processed as green tea, which they fried and roasted over a bamboo roaster fueled by odorless bamboo charcoal.
+The origin story of smoked tea (and black tea) begins in the 17th century in Tongmu Village, a small village within a steep mountain valley The local people in the village were only able to grow tea and bamboo on their limited land.
+They relied heavily on selling tea to get them through harsh winters.
+All tea at this time was processed as green tea

-One spring, a crafty general decided to surprise his enemy by sending his troops of soldiers through a tough mountain path that ran directly through Tongmu Village just when the tea harvest was at its peak.
-One day, after the tea picking had been completed, the soldiers trampled through the town forcing the villagers to flee and hide in the mountains while the soldiers finished off the rest of their already minimal food supply and slept right on top of all their freshly picked tea leaves.
-A couple days later when the soldiers had moved on, the villagers returned to find their leaves broken, oxidized and covered with the odorous stench of the soldiers.
-One villager suggested they should try roasting the leaves over horsetail pine charcoal (a local tree) instead of the bamboo to try and cover up the foul smell.
+One spring, a crafty general decided to surprise his enemy by sending his troops through the mountain path that ran directly through Tongmu Village.
+The soldiers trampled through the village just after the tea picking had been completed, forcing the villagers to flee and hide in the mountains while the soldiers finished off the rest of their already minimal food supply and slept right on top of all their freshly picked tea leaves.
+A couple days later when the soldiers had moved on, the villagers returned to find their tea leaves broken, and oxidized.
+One villager suggested they should try roasting the leaves over horsetail pine charcoal (a local tree) to cover up their strong over-oxidized smell.

 No chemical fertilizer, pesticide, or herbicide was used in the production of this tea.
 Click here to read more about our promise to fair trade and the environment.